RitabrataDas343/Grader/README.md

 # Grader
-Simple Python script to calculate CGPA and SGPA manually nowm
+Simple Python script to calculate CGPA and SGPA manually